tokyoking/ctf/heap/tcache/BACKDOOR23/Konsolidator/README.md

 ![flaggg](https://github.com/user-attachments/assets/9999e3cf-a772-47a6-a610-841707b260e3)

-Getting a shell was quite painful because so I just write out the flag.
+Getting a shell was quite painful so I just write out the flag.
 This was really fun even tho it wasn't intented solution!
 I think I learned a lot from this and I must include following writeups that inspired me for this solution: https://www.youtube.com/watch?v=qVLXHNqxpkE (by c0nrad) https://github.com/MarcoPellero/writeups/blob/main/backdoor/konsolidator/writeup.md